-On November 11, lanuched an attack against Rabaul.
-Lost were TBF 23973, TBF 24422, TBF 06127, TBF 06117, SBD 10923, Also, radioman ARM2 James M. Claycomb was KIA and 2 radiomen WIA (Alva J. Parker ARM2 & Forest B. Webb ARM2).
+On November 11, 1943 Saratoga carrier aircraft launched an attack against Rabaul.
+Lost were TBF 23973 (POW/MIA), TBF 24422, TBF 06127, TBF 06117, SBD 10923, Also, radioman ARM2 James M. Claycomb was KIA and 2 radiomen WIA (Alva J. Parker ARM2 & Forest B. Webb ARM2).

-USS Saratoga and USS Princeton were then designated the Relief Carrier Group for the offensive in the Gilberts, and after striking Nauru Airfield on 19 November, they rendezvoused on 23 November with the transports carrying garrison troops to Makin and Tarawa.
+Afterwards, USS Saratoga (CV-3) and USS Princeton (CVL-23) were then designated the Relief Carrier Group for the offensive in the Gilberts.
+On November 19, 1943 her aircraft strike Nauru Airfield.
+On November 23, 1943 the group rendezvous with the transports carrying garrison troops to Makin and Tarawa.
 The carriers provided air cover until the transports reached their destinations and then maintained air patrols over Tarawa.
-By this time, Saratoga had steamed over a year without repairs, and she was detached on 30 November to return to the United States.
-She underwent overhaul at San Francisco from 9 December 1943 to 3 January 1944, and had her antiaircraft battery augmented for the last time, receiving 60 x 40mm guns in place of 36 x 20mm guns.
+By this time, Saratoga had steamed over a year without repairs, and she was detached on November 30, 1943 departs bound for the west coast of the United States.

 Saratoga then took leave of the main theaters of the Pacific war for almost a year to carry out important but less spectacular assignments elsewhere.
 Her first task was to help the British initiate their carrier offensive in the Far East.
 On 4 March, Saratoga departed Majuro with an escort of three destroyers, and sailed via Espiritu Santo; Hobart, Tasmania; and Fremantle, Australia, to join the British Eastern Fleet in the Indian Ocean.
-She rendezvoused at sea on 27 March with the British force, composed of carrier HMS Illustrious, HMS Renown (flagship of Vice-Admiral second-in-command Eastern Fleet), HMS Queen Elizabeth and HMS Valiant with escorts, and arrived with them at Trincomalee, Ceylon, on 31 March.
+She rendezvoused at sea on 27 March with the British force, composed of carrier HMS Illustrious, HMS Renown (flagship of Vice-Admiral second-in-command Eastern Fleet), HMS Queen Elizabeth and HMS Valiant with escorts, and arrived with them at Trincomalee on Ceylon, on 31 March.
 On 12 April, the French battleship Richelieu arrived, adding to the international flavor of the force, which also included warships from Australia, New Zealand and the Netherlands.
 During the next two days, the carriers conducted intensive training at sea during which Saratoga's fliers tried to impart some of their experience to the British pilots.